Berlin U-Bahn: Kleinprofil (small profile)

 Kleinprofil trains are 2.30 m wide, and 3.10 m high.
-When the U-Bahn opened in 1902, forty-two multiple units, and twenty-one railroad cars, with a top speed of 50 km/h, had been built at the Warschauer Brücke workshop.
+When the U-Bahn opened in 1902, forty-two power cars, and twenty-one unpowered railroad cars, with a top speed of 50 km/h, had been built at the Warschauer Brücke workshop.
 In contrast to the earlier test vehicles, seating was placed along the walls, facing inward, which was considered more comfortable.
 Until 1927, U-Bahn trains had smoking compartments and third-class carriages.
 The trains were first updated in 1928; A-II carriages were distinguished by only having three windows, and two sliding doors.

 After the division of the city, West Berlin upgraded its U-Bahn trains more rapidly than did East Berlin.
 The A3 type, introduced in 1960, was modelled on the Großprofil D type, and received regular modifications every few years.
 Meanwhile, A-I and A-II trains operated exclusively in East Berlin until 1975, when G-I trains, which had a top speed of 70 km/h, started to travel the Thälmannplatz–Pankow route.
 These were superseded in 1988 by the G-I/1 type, which used couplings that were incompatible with the older G-I carriages.

 Following reunification, the A3L type was again upgraded as the A3L92.
 In 2000, prototypes for a Kleinprofil variant of the H series were built; the HK, the first Kleinprofil type to use AC induction motors like their large counterparts, differs from its Großprofil counterpart by not being fully interconnected—carriages are only interconnected within each of the two half-trains.

 As of 2005, only trains of the HK, G-I/1 and A3(U/L) types are in active service.

 From 2017, new IK-type trains will enter service to replace the remaining examples of type A3L71.
 Like HK-type trains they will be interconnected and as a result of their regenerative braking will recuperate up to 20% of the energy they require.